 The University Foundation at Chicago State (TUFCS), a new foundation, was established on March 24, 2015 for the purpose of providing the University's students, faculty, and staff financial support through fund raising activities.
 TUFCS is a non-profit tax-exempt 501(c)(3) organization.
-The dissolution of CSUF and the transfer of its assets and related obligations to TUFCS has not yet been finalized as of fiscal year-end.
-Accordingly, CSUF and TUFCS are reported as discretely presented component units in the University's financial statements.
+The dissolution of CSUF and the transfer of its assets and related obligations to TUFCS was completed during the current fiscal year.
+CSUF and TUFCS are reported as discretely presented component units in the University's financial statements.